Dr Renjie Zhou

 • I have projects available for Honours and PhD students.
 Please email me for details.

-UQ offers a competitive scholarship package, including a full tuition support at ~AU$46,000/year, a stipend at ~AU$30,000/year, and additional opportunities for tutoring or teaching assistantship.
+UQ offers a competitive scholarship package, including full tuition support, stipends, and additional opportunities for tutoring or teaching assistantship.
 PhD students could commence their studies at UQ in January, April, July, or October.
 Get in touch if you’re interested in learning more about possible projects with our team.

 View all Available Projects